manjunathh-xyz/yolang/README.md

 - 🖥️ **Interactive REPL**: Experiment in real-time
 - 🔧 **Extensible**: Open-source and built for learning
 - 📚 **Educational**: Perfect for understanding language internals
+- 🧮 **Functions**: User-defined functions with parameters and return values

 ## 📦 Installation